 Gaye is an extremely talented and recognised multi-media artist out of London.
 She has been making art in various media, especially collage.
 She has always been interested in the dark side of life and is inspired by horror films, extreme music, and her own creativity.
-Some of her pieces include bones, old toys, broken jewellery and shells.
+Some of her pieces include bones, old toys, broken jewelry and shells.
 As well as exhibiting in various shows, she has curated the wildly successful “Beyond Punk”, “Punk and Beyond” and “Black Christmas” shows at the Signal Gallery in Shoreditch.

 I sat down with Gaye after a few computing mishaps one cold, February afternoon and we discussed her first memories of art, what the best time is for her to create and why death metal soothes her soul when she is working on a piece.